- Rice should be prepared 1 day in advance for gallopinto.

 For the gallopinto: Heat remaining 2 tablespoons oil in large saucepan over medium-high heat until shimmering.
 Add remaining onion and cook, stirring, until softened and translucent, about 5 minutes.

 Add rice and 2 cups beans to skillet and cook, stirring, until rice is evenly coated.
 Continue to cook, stirring, to allow flavors to meld and mixture to become slightly crisp, about 10 minutes.
 Cover and cook over low heat an additional 10 minutes.
-(See note above.)
+(See note.)